Stephen Gostkowski: College career

-Gostkowski attended the University of Memphis, where he played for the Memphis Tigers football team and majored in exercise and sports science.
+Gostkowski attended the University of Memphis, where he played football for the Memphis Tigers and majored in exercise and sports science.
 Gostkowski received an athletic scholarship to play baseball for Memphis, and was a walk-on for the football team.
 He finished his college career with a total of 369 points, a school record, and 13th overall in NCAA Division I-A history, converting 70 of 92 field goals and 159 of 165 extra points (PATs) during his Tiger career.
 His 70 field goals and 159 extra points both set school records previously held by Joe Allison (1990–1993).
 He earned first team All-Conference USA honors in both his junior and senior years and was named Conference USA's Special Teams Player of the Year in 2005.

 In 2005, his senior season, Gostkowski handled kickoff duties for Memphis and had 39 touchbacks on 68 kickoffs.
 Gostkowski did so using a one-inch tee (the height of NFL tees), rather than the two-inch tees allowed by the NCAA at the time.
 Thus, NFL talent scouts could more accurately project his potential.

 In a 2005 game against Houston, Gostkowski managed the rare feat of recovering his own onside kick.